joaotavora/eglot/README.md

        e.g. bug#24568 displays the bug status information for that bug number.

+       These actions may be links or arbitrary Lisp expressions.
+So for example, you could create your own button type of Wikipedia searches that jumped to the named Wikipedia page whenever point was within text of the form [wp<search term>].
+       You define the pattern so {<search term>} might do the same thing if you preferred.
+And this works within any Emacs buffer you want it to, regardless of major or minor mode.

        Buttons are accessed by clicking on them or referenced by name (global buttons), so they can be activated regardless of what is on screen.
 Users can make simple changes to button types and